nokia/PSS-generator/README.md

 *********************************************
 © 2023 Nokia
-Licensed under the BSD 3-Clause Clear License
+Licensed under the BSD 3 Clause License

-SPDX-License-Identifier: BSD-3-Clause-Clear
+SPDX-License-Identifier: BSD-3-Clause
 *********************************************

 The cm23 code computes the periodic service sequence (PSS) for the FLAT and LD ingress shapers